deNBI/simpleVMWorkshop/part2.md

    ```
    Exit `htop` by typing `q` or `F10`.

-4. Use the conda environment by running `conda activate denbi`.
+4. You can use the tools you selected in the previous part by running `conda activate denbi`.

 5. Test if the needed commands are installed by running all of them with -h parameter.
    You will get an explanation of their usage in the next chapter.